Mateusz-Matejko/spotify-analysis/ReadMe.md

 ## Contact
 * [Github](https://github.com/Mateusz-Matejko)
-* Mail: mateusz.matejkop@gmail.com
 * [LinkedIn](https://www.linkedin.com/mateusz7matejko)
-* Feel free to contact team leads with any questions or if you are interested in contributing!
+* Feel free to contact me with any questions of any analysis ideas!